geobrowser/geogenesis/packages/database/network-only/README.md

 - Easy DX

-  ??
-Surface area for interacting with mutations and reads is mostly from the same place
+  ++ Surface area for interacting with mutations and reads is mostly from the same place.

-  ??
-Easy to mock and test the entire read/write system using dependency injection
+  ++ Easy to mock and test the entire read/write system using dependency injection

   -- Types could be annoying to reason about since we have to use types generated from GraphQL